mathiasbynens/covid-19-vaccinations-germany/README.md

 - `atLeastPartiallyVaccinatedPercent`
 - `fullyVaccinatedCumulative`: the number of people who received either 1 dose of Johnson & Johnson; or 2 doses of Pfizer/BioNTech, Moderna, or Oxford/AstraZeneca.
 - `fullyVaccinatedPercent`

-### Deprecated columns

-As of 2021-04-08, RKI stopped reporting the following data points:

-- `initialDosesDueToAge`
-- `initialDosesDueToProfession`
-- `initialDosesDueToMedicalReasons`
-- `initialDosesToNursingHomeResidents`
-- `finalDosesDueToAge`
-- `finalDosesDueToProfession`
-- `finalDosesDueToMedicalReasons`
-- `finalDosesToNursingHomeResidents`

-These columns are still included in the CSV as they contain potentially useful data for prior dates.

 ### Anomalies in the data